If Muslims Can Build Churches in Egypt, Has Persecution Ended?

 Both rulings came under fierce criticism in social media.

-So while other issues remain before full religious equality is achieved—such as discrimination against Copts in professional soccer—religious freedom advocates have noted the improvements.
+So while other issues—such as discrimination against Copts in professional soccer—remain before full religious equality is achieved, religious freedom advocates have noted the improvements.

 Others, however, note a different reality beneath the rhetoric.